 148:18:05 Irwin: Sorry about that.

-[Dave gets about 30 cm of core into the ground in two short bursts of drilling that total about four seconds.]148:18:06 Allen: Dave, you'll get a warning horn and you'll want to go over to your Aux Water shortly.
+[Dave gets about 30 cm of core into the ground in two short bursts of drilling of about 4 seconds each.]148:18:06 Allen: Dave, you'll get a warning horn and you'll want to go over to your Aux Water shortly.
 Just wanted to advise you.